 In the United States, we naturally celebrate and observe the “coming of age” in a number of ways.
 The reason for celebration can include getting a driver’s license, receiving an honor, or taking on increasing responsibilities.
 The most widely shared ceremony that all youth have in common is high school graduation.
-This happens to be the most important element that prepares students for college.
-Or is it a better explanation to say that it prepares them for life?
+Monterey Bay Academy, is a christian prep boarding school.
+We focus not only on book smarts, but also instilling strong morals and values in order to better prepare our students for life.

 Elementary school to high school is only a few years.
 Children morph from children into young adults and they face a deluge of emotions, feelings, fear, uncertainty, and dreams during the transition.
 This is a time when they can gain the skills needed to adapt to life.
 It is a time of major change.